 It is the Luftwaffe fighter Foche-Wulf.
 I built it from February to March 2008.

-I’ll strike the rivets on the all body to refer airplane model magazine.
+I’ll strike the rivets on the all body to refer to airplane model magazine.
 I worked to make sure after I had drawn the line at the part to be stricken.
 It is considerably patient work.

-Making of meter board and the cockpit. Ｉ made seat belt with a plastic board and a thin wire since there was no seat belt in this kit.
+Making of meter board and the cockpit. Ｉ made a seat belt with a plastic board and a thin wire since there was no seat belt in this kit.

 At last, assemble completed.

 It did not go well when Ｉ used the epoxy putty for a woody part to bury the space.
 Adhesion to plastic was bad.
 Next time, I will use a usual epoxy putty even if time hangs.